Hinkle Fieldhouse: Renovations

 As part of the 2014 renovations, the arena's seating capacity was reduced from 10,000 to 9,100.
 The gym, which was originally filled with bleachers, was altered to include about 4,500 chair-back seats (covering nearly all of the lower two levels) and handrails along the aisles; however, some bleachers remain for student seating.
 In addition, a large video board was installed above midcourt and smaller scoreboards occupy each of the four corners.
 "The scoreboards on the side are new, but it still has a historic feel," remarked Butler senior guard Alex Barlow in an interview in 2014.
 "It still has a lot of modern upgrades that fans like to see.
 If you see the locker room and the weight room and the training room, it's come a long way since I've gotten here."

 New spaces were created during the renovation to the attached wing at the west end of Hinkle Fieldhouse by adding two floors to a former swimming pool area closed in 2002 due to the high maintenance costs.
 The result was a three-level facility that includes a training facilities, locker rooms, and an academic center with study spaces in an area the athletic department had been using for storage.
 In addition, an elevator was installed to reach upper decks of the fieldhouse.
 Butler's athletic administrative offices and coaches' offices are on the top level.
 The training facility on the second floor is reportedly six times larger than the previous training area.
 The men's and women's basketball offices are adjacent to their respective locker rooms on the lower level near the court have been upgraded.
 The men's basketball locker room has been expanded and, for the first time, has a separate video room.
 Gordon Hayward, a former Butler star who went on to become a professional player with the Utah Jazz in 2010 and Boston Celtics player in 2017, donated the funds for the locker-room renovation.

 Events

 Hinkle Fieldhouse has hosted annual championship games of Indiana's high school basketball tournament, numerous collegiate games and tournaments, U.S. Olympic team exhibition games, and professional basketball games, as well as other special events.

 During World War II, the fieldhouse was temporarily converted to a military barracks.
+The floor was paved over, while facilities like offices and recreation rooms were built underneath the bleachers.